Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 Many people mistake Buffalo and carp for being the same invasive species – but they aren’t.
 Bigmouth buffalo have similar body structures to big-mouthed males of other sucker family members, like crappie or pike; this makes it easy to confuse them with these common types!

-Despite their shared order and native continent, the bigmouth buffalo is not a carp.
+Despite their shared order and native continent, the bigmouth buffalo fish is not a carp.
 It’s also incorrect to call any other fish in its family sucker-it belongs to an entirely different suborder, which is why it doesn’t have a single dorsal fin.

 Some carp looks very similar to the bigmouth buffalo but aren’t in the same minnow family.